3urobeat/output-logger/README.md

 String that contains supported keywords that will be replaced by the value you give them when calling the logging function.
 Take a look at the example above where I listed the default values to understand.
 This allows you to customize the structure of your log message.

+> Note: Please only use square or round brackets to surround keywords and pipes between keywords inside brackets as of now.

 ### outputfile
 String which points to the file the library should write the output to (path).
 Provide the option but leave the string empty to disable the feature.